Joaquim10/macgyver/README.md

 ## Setup

-The tile set grid is stored in the maze.txt file in the config directory.
+### The tile set grid

+The maze structure loaded in the game is stored in a text file in the `mazes` directory.
+By default, this file is `maze.txt`.
-The tile set grid must be 15 tiles wide and 15 tiles height.
+It's a grid of 15 characters width and 15 characters height.

-Tile set notation:
+Structures notation in the text file:

-* '#' for walls.
+* `#` for walls.
+The wall tiles blocks MacGyver.
-* ' ' blank spaces for paths.
+* ` ` blank spaces for paths.
+MacGyver can move on the paths tiles.
-* '?' for the player's starting position.
+* `?` for the player's starting position.
-* '!' for the exit of the labyrinth.
+* `!` for the exit of the labyrinth and the location of the guard.

+### settings
+The settings are stored in the `settings.py` file in the `config` directory.

-## Game launch and controls
+## Game launch

 * Run the game by typing:

-            python3 escape.py
+            python3 main.py

+## controls

 * Use the keyboard arrow keys to move.

 * Walk on items to get them.

+##